eileenmcnaughton/nz.co.fuzion.civixero/README.md

 On this page you should also define which edit and create actions should trigger contacts / invoices to be created / edited in Xero

-(Due to current civi bug, disable and re-enable civi logging if you are using db logging)
+(Due to current CiviCRM bug, disable and re-enable CiviCRM logging if you are using db logging)

 Once installed you interact with CiviXero via the scheduled jobs page and the api.
 Matched contacts should show links on their contact summary screen and matched contributions should show links on the invoices